davidfowl/DocsStaging/Pipelines.md

                 {
                     if (result.IsCanceled)
                     {
-                        // The read was cancelled
+                        // The read was canceled, we can quit without reading the existing data break;
-                        break;
                     }